dropbox/AppExplorer/docs/server-decoupling-migration-plan.md

    - Update extension event handlers to receive events via workspace websocket when flag enabled
    - Maintain direct event handling as fallback when flag disabled
-   - Handle `navigateToCard` broadcasting to all workspaces when board unknown
+   - Handle `navigateTo` broadcasting to all workspaces when board unknown

 4. **Hybrid Event Support**:
    - Support both direct and routed event handling based on flag state